jaysoo/jaysoo.ca/_posts/2015-03-30-container-component-pattern-in-angular-1.markdown

 tags: [javascript, angular]
 ---

-In this post, I want to explore different approaches to writing directives in Angular 1.
+In this post, I want to explore a different approach to writing directives in Angular 1.
 As we know, building applications in Angular 2 is going to be different from what we're used to in Angular 1.
 For example, `ng-controller` will be gone, and components will be the building blocks of applications.